Savills: Case Study

 - 7kW fast charge twin unit, covering two parking bays with customer signage and bay markings.

-- Open charge protocol, so there is no need for membership or pre-loaded cards/fobs.
+- In-app authentication, so there is no need for membership or pre-loaded cards/fobs.
 To start charging, drivers simply plug in their charging cable and select the charge point in a mobile app.

 Drivers who do not have their mobile phones can get 15 minutes of emergency charging.

-- Management information platform for usage monitoring and reporting.
+- Smart reporting platform for usage monitoring and reporting.

 - Option to monetise the charging solution by setting up and administering a user tariff via the management information platform.